 Ultraviolet (UV) radiation, which is given off by the sun, reduces inflammation of your skin.
 This may help to clear your eczema symptoms temporarily – but it isn’t a cure.

 Too much UV radiation can cause sunburn, cause your skin to age prematurely and increase your risk of skin cancer.
 Because of this, you need to be careful not to stay in the sun for too long and you should always wear sunscreen.
 When using sunscreen, apply your emollient first then wait at least 30 minutes before applying your sunscreen.
 Mixing the two types of creams or lotions may change how well the ingredients in either of them work.

-You can have special medical UV-light treatment for your eczema, called phototherapy.
+If your eczema isn't responding to other treatments, your doctor may suggest you have a special type of ultraviolet light therapy called phototherapy.
 Controlled doses of UV radiation are applied to your skin over several weeks.
 The dose of UV radiation that you’re given is increased gradually so that your skin doesn’t burn.
-This treatment is given in hospital, usually by a dermatologist, if you have severe eczema.
-Your GP will be able to advise you on whether this would be a suitable treatment for you.
+This treatment is given in hospital, usually by a dermatologist.

 FAQ: What side-effects may I get from using steroid creams to treat my eczema?
 FAQ: What side-effects may I get from using steroid creams to treat my eczema?

-- any infections you have on your skin and aren't getting treatment for, getting worse
+- worsening of any untreated infections you have on your skin

-- thinning of your skin – this may be reversed after stopping treatment but your skin may never recover completely
+- thinning of your skin – this may improve after you stop treatment

 - changes in skin colour